-- We minimise vehicles allowed onto site, particularly during the start and end of school day to segregate vehicles and pedestrians; - Delivery times are restricted e.g. to avoid times when there is high pedestrian activity e.g. during lesson changes/break times; - Overflow parking on games areas is avoided because of the risk of damage to the surface itself, including the spillage of oil; - There is a staff (and visitor) car park which is segregated from the pedestrian access to the school site by fencing; - There is no parking on site for staff or visitors; - Hedges and shrubs are maintained around vehicular areas and car parks to ensure maximum visibility.
+- We minimise vehicles allowed onto site, particularly during the start and end of school day to segregate vehicles and pedestrians; - Delivery times are restricted e.g. to avoid times when there is high pedestrian activity e.g. during lesson changes/break times; - There is a staff (and visitor) car park area; - Hedges and shrubs are maintained around vehicular areas and car parks to ensure maximum visibility.